-Sir Arthur Conan Doyle’s famous creation, ‘consulting detective’ Sherlock Holmes, has had more than a few different incarnations over the last 125 years.
+Sir Arthur Conan Doyle’s famous creation, ‘consulting detective’ Sherlock Holmes, has had a few different incarnations over the last 125 years.
 But one of the latest is in the BBC’s fantastic series Sherlock, which has taken the old stories and cleverly updated them to modern London.
-I love the show, and now I’ve got to wait at least another year for the next episodes, I thought I’d revisit some of the previous ones on location in London.
+I love the show, and now I’ve got a long wait for the next episodes, I thought I’d revisit some of the previous ones on location in London.
 The city features so heavily it’s almost another character in the series, but a lot of what passes for London is actually Wales.
-The shots of Chinatown in the first series were filmed in Newport, the graveyard at the end of series two is St Woolos Cemetery also in Newport, and West Kensington Library in the show is really Cardiff Central Library.
-But there are still a good few Sherlock locations that are actually in London, so I put together walk taking in some of the major filming spots – click on the map at the bottom for full directions if you want to follow it yourself.
+Chinatown in the first series was really Newport, the graveyard at the end of series two is St Woolos Cemetery also in Newport, and West Kensington Library in the show is really Cardiff Central Library.
+But there are still a good few Sherlock locations that are actually in London, so I put together walk taking in some of the major filming spots – click on the map at the bottom for full directions to follow it yourself.

-Warning: If you haven’t seen to the end of series three yet, don’t read on as there are spoilers ahead!
+Warning: If you haven’t seen to the end of series three yet, beware there are spoilers ahead!

 The route starts at St Bart’s Hospital (EC1A 7BE), scene of the big climax of series two when Sherlock jumps to his death from the roof… or does he?
 The hospital is the oldest in the UK and features in most other Sherlock episodes too, including being where Holmes and Watson first meet in episode one.
 The interior shots are filmed in a studio in Cardiff but you can walk around the outside of the building – though the public aren’t allowed on the roof.
 You can also see a phone box that was adopted as a kind of shrine after Sherlock’s ‘death’ and filled with messages from fans around the world.